 Strætó – The Official Bus System App

 Maybe you don’t have a rental car and spend your days doing coach tours and walking tours in Reykjavik.
 However, the Icelandic public bus system is good for such a small country.
 We recommend you use it to get between the sprawling capital area.
 Maybe you want to go to Hellisgerði in Hafnarfjörður to try and see the elves?
 Or perhaps you just want to go to IKEA or the Mosfellsbær Swimming Pool.
 Those places are far too far away for a walk, so a bus would be ideal.
-You can use the Strætó app to follow where your bus is located and buy tickets.
-However, Strætó is phasing out the older app, at least for ticket buying, so we recommend you try out their Klappið app.
+The easiest way to buy a ticket is with the Klappið app.
+Soon Strætó will be offering contactless payments in the bus though.

 For extra convenience, we recommend you get the Reykjavik City Card.
 It gives you access to many museums, swimming pools, and Reykjavik’s bus system!